ruslanHlushen/Navigation/README.md

                                   Object data,
                                   boolean useAddTransaction);</h2>

-Works like previous method, but set at position instead of fragment with fragmentNameToSetBefore name in backStack.
+Works like previous method, but set at position instead of fragment with fragmentNameToSetInstead name in backStack.
-<h2>void startFragmentAndSetBefore(String fragmentNameForBackStack,
+<h2>void startFragmentAndSetInstead(String fragmentNameForBackStack,
-                                   String fragmentNameToSetBefore,
+                                    String fragmentNameToSetInstead,
                                     boolean clearBackStackIfWouldntFind,
                                     Object data,
                                     boolean useAddTransaction);</h2>

  Remove previous fragment of backStack, and set instead of it fragment that you want.
 <h2>void changeOnlyCurrentFragment(String fragmentNameForBackStack, Object data, boolean useAddTransaction);</h2>